sirkon/ldetool/PERFORMANCE.md

 |zcat|15.5%|
 |regmain|97%|

-Not as slow as `sed`, still 6.5 times slower and, probably the most important, it was a bit easier to write LDE rule than a regexp and significantly easier to access extracted data
+Not as slow as `sed`, still 6.5 times slower than proposed method and, probably the most important, it was a bit easier to write LDE rule than a regexp and significantly easier to access extracted data
 ```perl
 parser =